New York State Law

 52. Security hospital treatment assistants, as so designated by the

-commissioner of the office of mental health while transporting persons
+commissioner of the office of mental health while performing duties in

 53. Authorized agents of the municipal directors of weights and